OpenWebAdvocacy/website/src/posts/owa-eu-dma-submission-apple-ipados.md

 Now that Gatekeepers have been designated, the companies that operate those services have had the opportunity to rebut their designations.

-A particularly interesting response was from Apple, who have made the case that iPadOS is a separate operating system entirely from iOS, both of which are currently designated as platforms subject to the DMA, along with the Apple AppStore.
+A particularly interesting response was from Apple, who have made the case that iPadOS is an entirely separate operating system from iOS, both of which are currently designated as platforms subject to the DMA, along with the Apple App Store.
 Their arguments essentially boil down to usage statistics for iPadOS alone being below the required usage numbers to fall under the rules and should not be designated a Gatekeeper platform service.

 The [EU consequently opened an investigation into the merits of this claim](https://ec.europa.eu/competition/digital_markets_act/cases/202343/DMA_100047_5136.pdf), and as such, OWA had the opportunity to respond as to why we believe that iPadOS should not have the Gatekeeper designation removed for this platform, and should not be considered separate from iOS in general.